E1 (West Bank): International opposition

-Israel's 2012 plan to move ahead with construction of 3,000 housing units in the E1 zone was faced with widespread international opposition.
-In particular, the European Union put strong diplomatic pressure on Israel to reverse its decision, and Britain and France threatened to take the unprecedented action of withdrawing their ambassadors in reaction.
+Israel's 2012 plan to move ahead with construction of 3,000 housing units faced international opposition.
+In particular, the European Union put strong diplomatic pressure on Israel to reverse its decision, and Britain and France threatened to withdraw their ambassadors.

 The Palestinian Authority threatened to sue Israel in the International Criminal Court for international law and human rights violations over the E1 plan.

 Bedouin communities

 At least eighteen Bedouin tribes have their homes in E1.
 These include the Jahalin Bedouin who state they resided in the E1 area since the 1950s with the consent of the landowners from Abu Dis and al-Eizariya, whereas the Israel claimed that it was only around the year 1988 that groups of the Jahalin tribe began to settle there and on adjacent lands.

 Israeli efforts to remove the Jahalin Bedouin who live on the E1 lands have also been interpreted as preparing the ground for settlement construction.
 The European Union submitted a formal protest to the Israeli Foreign Ministry over evacuating Bedouin and tearing down Palestinians' houses in the E1 area in December 2011.
 Israel denied that such evacuations were a preparation for settlement construction.

 In February 2012, Israeli authorities abandoned plans to resettle the Jahalin Bedouin to the Abu Dis garbage dump, but confirmed their intention to concentrate them in one location, which would be contrary to their traditional nomadic lifestyle, based on animals grazing.
 On 16 September 2014 it was announced that they would be moved to a new area in the Jordan Valley north of Jericho.